EMC Unveils All-Flash Storage System

-XtremIO all-flash arrays can be used for accelerating and consolidating mixed block storage workloads such as databases, analytics, server virtual machines, and virtual desktop infrastructures that require consistent and predictable performance with sub-millisecond latencies.
-XtremIO is designed to address most high-end enterprise workloads with some of the industry’s best inline data compression and de-duplication capabilities for improved capacity economics.
+XtremIO all-flash arrays can be used for accelerating and consolidating mixed blocks storage workloads such as databases, analytics, server virtual machines, and virtual desktop infrastructures that require consistent and predictable performance with sub-millisecond latencies.
+XtremIO is designed to address most high-end enterprise workloads with some of the industry’s best inline data compression and de-duplication

 VMAX All Flash

 VMAX All Flash for consolidating mixed block and file workloads that require up to “six-nines” of enterprise availability, rich data services, IBM mainframe, and iSeries support, and scalable storage growth.
 VMAX All Flash offers the gold standard of replication, recovery, data services and quality of service, re-engineered with all flash to deliver up to four petabytes (PB) of storage capacity.

 EMC is extending its Xpect More Program to offer simplified planning, deployment, and management for the new VMAX All Flash array.
 The Xpect More Program offers the combination of a lifetime flat-price maintenance model and lifetime flash endurance protection.

 DSSD D5 Rack-Scale Flash – a new flash storage category for the most performance-intensive, traditional and next-generation use cases that require microsecond latencies such as real-time analytics for Hadoop and Oracle.

 VNX Series arrays provide EMC’s simplest all-flash offering.
 The all-flash VNXe supports file and block workloads for midrange enterprises and departmental workloads.